 Your gift truly makes a difference in the lives of Native women.
 Thank you for your support.

-Each gift made to the National Indigenous Women’s Resource Center strengthens our mission to end violence against Native women and vision of restoring sovereignty for tribes to hold perpetrators accountable.
-We are committed to providing national leadership in this work by lifting up the collective voices of grassroots advocates in tribal communities.
+Each gift made to the National Indigenous Women’s Resource Center strengthens our mission to end violence against Native women and our vision of restoring sovereignty for Tribal Nations to hold perpetrators accountable.
+We are committed to providing national leadership in this work by uplifting the collective voices of grassroots advocates in Tribal communities.

 NIWRC provides training and technical assistance, educational resources, and policy development—all of which are rooted in traditional lifeways and beliefs—for tribes and advocates across Indian Country.
 Our main office is located in Lame Deer, Montana, on the Northern Cheyenne Indian Reservation.
 NIWRC is a 501(c)(3) non-profit organization.